augmentedlogic/mollyb/README.md

 ## supported features

-* serves .gmi file
+* serves .gmi files

+* multithreaded service

 * automatically looks for index.gmi in a folder

 * uses TLS (1.2 or 1.3)

+* writes a basic access log (if so configured)

+* returns a decent "File not found" page if file or path does not exist

 ## currently unsupported features

-* does not handle interactive stuff
+* does not handle interactive stuff (CGI)

 * does currently not serve images or other media files